lilycandoit/daily-vocab/USER_GUIDE.md

 ### 1. Saving Words While Reading

-**Method 1: Double-Click (Default)**
+**Method 1: Text Selection (Default)**
-- While reading any webpage, **double-click** any English word
+- **Select any word or phrase** with your mouse
-- A tooltip will appear showing:
+- The tooltip will appear automatically with:
-  - Pronunciation (IPA)
+  - Pronunciation (IPA) for single words
-  - Translation in your language
+  - Native translation in your language
   - Brief definition
   - 🔊 Audio button (click to hear pronunciation)
   - 💾 Save button (click to add to your review list)

-**Method 2: Text Selection**
+**Method 2: Double-Click**
-- Select a word or phrase
+- While reading any webpage, **double-click** any English word
-- The tooltip appears automatically
+- This is a faster way to trigger the tooltip for single words

 **Method 3: Keyboard Shortcut**
-- Select a word
+- Select a word or phrase
 - Press `Ctrl+Shift+D` (or `Cmd+Shift+D` on Mac)

 > You can change the selection method in Settings